droundy/auto-args/README.md

 ## Differences from structopt

-[StructOpt](https://docs.rs/structopt) is a tool that serves the same function as `auto_args`, but with a different philosophy.
+[StructOpt](https://docs.rs/structopt) is a tool that serves the same function as `auto-args`, but with a different philosophy.
 StructOpt strives to be as expressive as clap, and to enable all features clap does, and with a tightly coupled API.
 It does this by extensive use of attributes such as `#[structopt(long = "long-name")]`, which define